Open-Data-Science-at-SIO/RNAseq-workshop-2017/LC-github.md

 # Fork an existing repository

 Now we will do something else.
-We've been making some important files during this NGS 2016 course.
+Let's say we made some important files during an NGS course.
 Let's all collaborate and decide what those files are.
-I have created a repository of files that I think are important.
-[Click on this link](https://github.com/ljcohen/ngs2016_important_files) to go to my github repo and fork it.
+I created a repository of files.
+Perhaps you would like to modify this collection.
+[Click on this link](https://github.com/ljcohen/ngs2016_important_files) to go to this github repo and fork it.

    [![git_fork](_static/git_fork.thumb.png)](_static/git_fork.png)

 This will fork the repository into your account.
 Make sure that you can see it listed as a repository on your profile.
-You have just created a copy of all the files from my repo and brought them into your profile.
-Now, git clone this new repository by copying the url like you did before and typing.
+You have just created a copy of all the files from my repo and brought them into your profile!

+Now, clone this new repository by copying the url like you did before and typing.

    ```
    git clone https://github.com/youraccountname/ngs2016_important_files.git